• Preschool

 Furthermore, during the last few weeks of April, the children have shown a lot of interest in the book "The Gingerbread Man."
 They began pretending they were the different characters in the story.
 As a class, we began discussing staging a performance and acting out the story.
 Different parts of the story structure have been explored, such as plot, characters and setting.
 We started creating props and will continue to re-enact the story throughout the month of May.

 The story has evolved into another project, "Theatre/Performing."
 A shadow-play area has been set up in the classroom, and the children have been engaged in dramatic play.
 Some children have been dancing, and others have been using different props, such as dinosaurs, puppets and people figurines, to act out a shadow show.
 They have been enjoying discussing what they would like to perform with their friends, preparing what props they would like to use and then adding them to the performance.
-We will continue this exploration by having the children create their own original story and act it out either with shadow-play, a puppet theatre or by performing themselves.
+We will continue this exploration by having the children create their original story and act it out through shadow-play, puppet theatre, or performing themselves.
 This month, we will also begin talking about the life cycle of a plant (planting flowers/vegetables and taking care of them).

-In Language Arts, the children are continuing to engage in three-letter word building.
+In Language Arts, the children are continuing to build three-letter words.
 We will continue reading in the "A Pig Can Jig" SRA series.
 The children continue to print letters in both upper and lower case.
-In Mathematics, the children are continuing to explore teen numbers.
+In mathematics, the children continue to explore teen numbers.
 We have been practising counting by twos and fives.
 We are exploring three-dimensional shapes and doing simple one-digit addition and subtraction.

 Autumn Hill Academy